ggerganov/llama.cpp/examples/main/README.md

 Example usage: `--top-p 0.95`

+### Min P Sampling

+-   `--min-p N`: Sets a minimum base probability threshold for token selection (default: 0.0).

+Min-P sampling is a sampling method where the value represents the base required probability percentage.
+This value is adjusted based on the probability of the most likely token.
+For example, with a Min-P value set at 0.05 and the highest token probability being 90%, the minimum required threshold becomes 4.5%.
+This approach ensures a balance of quality and variety in the results.
+The default value is 0.05.

+Example usage: `--min-p 0.05`

 ### Tail Free Sampling (TFS)

 -   `--tfs N`: Enable tail free sampling with parameter z (default: 1.0, 1.0 = disabled).